NEONSCREENS/flutter-result-monad/README.md

   operations with short-circuit capability
 * `withResult` and `withResultAsync` for processing results in a pass-through capability with short-circuiting on thrown exceptions
+* `withError` and `withErrorAsync` for processing errors in a pass-through capability with short-circuiting on thrown exceptions
 * `mapValue`, `mapError`, `errorCast` methods for transforming success and failure types
 * `match` method for performing different operations on a success or failure monad